Basketball Referee

 our game was forfeited because we have only 7 players playing. is this allowed? tnx..

-Asked by brian over 11 years ago
+Asked by brian almost 12 years ago

 Football???
 In Federation rules for basketball, you must start the game with five players.
 If, because of disqualification or injuries you lose players, you can continue to play as long as you have at least 2 players.
 If you had only one player, how would you inbound a throw in?
 So, you must start with five per side, but after the game begins you can play with at least 2.